List of awards and nominations received by Guillermo del Toro

 The following is a list of awards and nominations received by Guillermo del Toro.

-Guillermo del Toro is a Mexican filmmaker and author who has received nominations for seven Academy Awards, winning three, and five Golden Globe Awards, with two wins.
+Guillermo del Toro is a Mexican filmmaker and author who has received nominations for eight Academy Awards, winning three, and seven Golden Globe Awards, with two wins.
 He has also won three BAFTA Awards, three Critics' Choice Movie Awards, two Annie Awards, a Producers Guild of America Award, a Directors Guild of America Award, a Daytime Emmy Award, six Ariel Awards, and the Golden Lion.

 Del Toro won the Academy Awards for Best Picture and Best Director for the romantic fantasy The Shape of Water (2017) and Best Animated Feature for Guillermo del Toro's Pinocchio (2022).
 He was Oscar-nominated for Best Original Screenplay for dark fantasy Pan's Labyrinth (2006) and The Shape of Water and Best Picture for the neo-noir Nightmare Alley (2021).

 For directing the animated film Guillermo del Toro's Pinocchio he won the Academy Award, BAFTA Award for Best Animated Film, and the Golden Globe Award for Best Animated Feature Film.
 For his work on television, he received the Daytime Emmy Award for Outstanding Directing in an Animated Program for the Netflix series Trollhunters: Tales of Arcadia in 2017.
 He received a nomination for the Daytime Emmy Award for Outstanding Children's Animated Program for the Netflix series Wizards: Tales of Arcadia in 2021.